miguelgr/image-describer/README.md

 **Fault tolerant**

 The system will introduce logging of the task results for monitoring and debugging purposes.
-It could move failed tasks to a deadletter queue, allowing process retry after error analysis or bug fixing  is complete.
+It could move failed tasks to a dead-letter queue, allowing re-processing after error analysis or bug fixing  is complete.

 Workers emit heartbeats notifying crashes to the broker, avoiding tasks are not lost and re-assigning them to other available workers.